SAP-samples/teched2025-AI166/exercises/ex3/README.md

    > With *Enable Offline* set to **Yes**, the generated app will support offline capabilities in the MDK Mobile client, allowing end-users to read/write data locally without network delays.

-4. After clicking **Finish**, the storyboard will update with the UI component.
+4. After clicking **Finish**, the storyboard will be updated with the UI component.
    <img src="images/configured-storyboard.png" alt="UI Storyboard" width="800" />

 The MDK project is generated in the Project Explorer and automatically deployed to Mobile Services.
 This may take up to *90 seconds*.
 In the meantime, you can either try the optional [Exercise 3.6](#exercise-36-j4c-queries-optional) or proceed directly to the [Summary](#summary).